Skip to main content

 13 min read

 Process mining is one of the most exciting trends in process optimization.
 But what's behind it?
 Is it just another buzzword - or a real game-changer?
 In this article, we explain what process mining is, how it works, and whether it's relevant for your business.
+For a hands-on approach to documenting workflows, also see our process mapping guide.

 What Is Process Mining?